Cable Chop

 How to Perform

-2. Pull the handle down and across your body diagonally toward the opposite knee.
+2. Pull handle diagonally down and across body toward opposite hip, rotating torso and hips.

 Coaching Tips